shadowlockgh/licentia/guides/bodyslide_guide.md

 <img src="/images/guides_images/bodyslide_guide/3_run_bodyslide.png" alt="Run Bodyslide" style="width:70%; height:auto;">

-Upon opening the program you will be prompted to select the respective game and Game Data Path.
+Upon opening the program for the first time you will be prompted to select the respective game and Game Data Path.

 > [!WARNING]
 > By default SkyrimSE will have it's data checking the default Steam Installation Directory.